GuilloteauQ/artefact-lifetime/rep24/slides.typ

 == Our claim
 #align(center)[
-	*All of them, but mainly for #underline[future researchers]* ]
+	*All of the above, but mainly for #underline[future researchers]* ]

-- Science: self-correcting process, _on the shoulders of giants_
+- Science: self-correcting process, _"standing on the shoulders of giants"_
+- This requires #text(unibas-mint, weight: "bold")[Longevous Artifacts]
 - The dream: #emoji.sparkles precise introduction of Variation #emoji.sparkles
 ]

 #dslide(title: "Research Questions")[
+== #text(unibas-mint)[RQ1]: What are the current practices in Artifact Descriptions?
+== #text(unibas-mint)[RQ2]: Is the reproducibility of the current practices satisfactory?
+//#align(center)[
+//- RQ1: What are the current practices in Artifact Descriptions?
+//- RQ2: Is the reproducibility of the current practices satisfactory?
+//]

 #align(center)[
-- RQ1: What are the current practices in Artifact Descriptions?
-- RQ2: Is the reproducibility of the current practices satisfactory?
+#sym.arrow.r *Let's review of the State of the Practice!*
 ]

-#sym.arrow.r *Let's review of the State of the Practice!*

 ]